-With Moderna and Pfizer vaccines released and others in the approval pipeline, the State of Colorado is actively distributing doses to Coloradans.
+With Moderna, Pfizer and Johnson & Johnson vaccines released, the State of Colorado is actively distributing doses to Coloradans.
 As people start to receive inoculation against the virus, you may have a few questions – maybe a lot of questions.
 When will I receive the vaccine?
 Where do I get an appointment?
 Will my insurance cover it?

 Employee Services has answers.

 COVID-19 Vaccine and Me

 The State of Colorado moved into Phase 2 of vaccine distribution on April 2.
 This expanded Colorado’s population eligible to receive a vaccine to the general public age 16 and over.